elapouya/python-docx-template/docs/index.rst

 Note : python-docx-template as been tested with MS Word 97, it may not work with other version.

-Note 2 : As python-docx does not manage headers and footers, this is the same for python-docx-template.
-Nevertheless, it is possible to manage them though Microsoft word : the idea is to create a variable inside word document and then use it (or link it) in the header, the footer and the body.
-When the template modify a variable in the body, MS Word will update headers and footers automatically.

 Jinja2-like syntax
 ------------------